Author Guidelines

 Commentaries or essays should be between 3,000 and 7,000 words in length and formatted using the Chicago Manual of Style, 17th edition.
 The article should be accompanied by an abstract of no more than 250 words.

-Delos welcomes help from its readers in identifying publications for review– particularly first-time prose fiction and poetry translations into English from any other language, as well as books and articles containing analysis of translations (including voiceovers, subtitles, and dubs of audio-visual materials), comparative analyses of different translations of the same original, discussion of topical issues of translation studies, also instructional materials for training translators and interpreters.
-Please consult the Review Editor (Rori Bloom, ribloom@ufl.edu, Book Review Editor; Roxana Walker-Canton, rwalkercanton@ufl.edu, Film Review Editor) before undertaking an unsolicited review.
-A review should be up to 1,200 words long for books and up to 350 words for articles.
+Delos welcomes help from its readers in identifying books or films for review– particularly first-time prose fiction and poetry translations into English from any other language, as well as books and articles containing analysis of translations (including voiceovers, subtitles, and dubs of audio-visual materials), comparative analyses of different translations of the same original, discussion of topical issues of translation studies, also instructional materials for training translators and interpreters.
+Please consult the Review Editors (Pasquale Verdicchio, pverdicchio@gmail.com, Book Review Editor; Sylvie Blum-Reid, sylblum@ufl.edu, Film Review Editor) before undertaking an unsolicited review.
+A review should be up to 1,200 words long for books and films and up to 350 words for articles.
 The text of the review should generally meet the requirements of The Chicago Manual of Style, 17th edition.
 We are also looking for potential reviewers.
-Please send the Review Editor your very brief C.V., indicating the areas of your interest in translation studies.
-Correspondence regarding reviews and copies of books, DVD’s, CD’s, flash drives and other materials for review should be sent to:
+Please send the Review Editor your curriculum vitae indicating the areas of your interest in translation studies.

 As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.